moigagoo/cliar/README.md

         optional arguments:
         -h, --help  show this help message and exit

-There are a few things to note here:
+A few thing to note:

 -   It's a regular Python class with a regular Python method.
 You don't need to learn any new syntax to use Cliar.

--   The `add` method is converted into `add` command, and its positional params are converted into positional commandline args.
+-   `add` method is converted to `add` command, its positional params are converted to positional commandline args.

--   We don't convert `x` or `y` to `float` or handle any potential conversion errors in the `add` body.
-Instead, we treat `x` and `y` as if they were already guaranteed to be floats.
-That's because Cliar does the validation and conversion for us, using the information from `add`'s type hints.
-Note how invalid input doesn't even reach your code.
+-   There is no explicit conversion to float for `x` or `y` or error handling in the `add` method body.
+Instead, `x` and `y` are just treated as floats.
+Cliar converts the types using `add`'s type hints.
+Invalid input doesn't even reach your code.

 -   The `--help` and `-h` flags are added automatically and the help messages are generated from the docstrings.